tanaysarkar0408/seat_finder/README.md

 - Seat selection by tapping on individual seats
 - Visual indication of selected seats
 - Scrollable view to navigate through the cabin
-- Search functionality to highlight specific seats(search needs to be improved)
+- Search functionality to highlight specific seats

 ## Screenshots